snikproject/blog/_posts/2017-06-01-qualitycheck.md

 <h4>Problem</h4>
 Some classes are used as a subject for a triple without being a direct or transitive subclass of the defined domain of the property.
 <h4>Solution</h4>
-The offending triples should be removed or remodelled to conform to the range.
+The offending triples should be removed or remodelled to conform to the domain.
 <br/>
 <input type="button" id="sgvizler-button-domain" value="List Domain Violations" />
 <div id="sgvizler-div-domain"